isb-cgc/readthedocs/docs/source/sections/data/TARGET-Data.rst

 .. _GCS: https://cloud.google.com/storage/
 .. _BigQuery: https://cloud.google.com/bigquery/

-The ISB-CGC platform is one of NCI's
-`Cancer Genomics Cloud Pilots <https://cbiit.nci.nih.gov/ncip/nci-cancer-genomics-cloud-pilots/nci-cloud-initiative>`_ and part of our mission is to host the TARGET data in the cloud so that researchers around the world may work with the data without needing to download and store the data at their own local institutions.
+The ISB-CGC platform is one of the `NCI Cloud Resources <https://datascience.cancer.gov/data-commons/cloud-resources>`_ and part of our mission is to host the TARGET data in the cloud so that researchers around the world may work with the data without needing to download and store the data at their own local institutions.